Seminars and Events

 First- and second-year students in the Bioinformatics pathway and the Biophysics, Chemistry and Chemical Biology, and Pharmaceutical Sciences and Pharmacogenomics Graduate Programs participate in a weekly joint journal club.
 In the course of the year each student presents one journal article outside of his or her immediate study.
 These seminars are open to faculty members and other interested colleagues.
 This activity serves two purposes, both broadening the interests of students and giving them the opportunity for oral presentations.

-The Bioinformatics pathway, the Biophysics Graduate Program, the Chemistry and Chemical Biology Graduate Program and the Pharmaceutical Sciences & Pharmacogenomics Graduate Program (QBC) hold an annual joint retreat in Monterey, California.
+The Bioinformatics pathway, the Biophysics Graduate Program, the Chemistry and Chemical Biology Graduate Program and the Pharmaceutical Sciences and Pharmacogenomics Graduate Program (QBC) hold an annual joint retreat in Monterey, California.
 The retreat spans two days and focuses on faculty research talks and a poster session.
 The retreat is typically held in December.

 The Integrative Program in Quantitative Biology (Bioinformatics and Biophysics) holds a one to two-day retreat off campus in San Francisco in the spring during which fourth year students from both programs present their research.